cityba/n8n-nav-szamlalekerdezo/README.md

 🧪 Example flow
 Set node → set the query JSON

-NAV Account Query node → enter the input as an expression:
+NAV Invoice Query node → specify the input as an expression:
 {{ $json }}

-Output goes to Spreadsheet File, Postgres, etc. node
+Output goes to Spreadsheet File, Postgres, etc. to node

 🧾 Output
 The NAV API response is returned in full JSON format, which is processed by n8n.

 📁 File structure
-pgsql
-Copy
-Edit

 .
 ├── credentials/
 │ └── NavInvoiceApi.credentials.ts